ncchuan/bitswap_tool/readme.md

 into a memory device, sometimes the bit order could be reversed per our original expectation.

-This is a C++ project compiled using Visual Studio 2022.
+This C++ project can be compile using 1 of below methods:
+- Using Visual Studio 2022.
+- Using make in Linux environment.
+- Using mingw32-make.exe in Windows environment.

 ## Table of Contents